 If that's something you plan to do in the future, deciding where and how you want to work toward that path may help you make choices now that you can benefit from later.
 Because dental school takes a lot of time and effort, performing well as a dentist should be a serious focus.
 That may help you pay your student loans from completion of your degree, and may also give you a quality career where you can help people and do work that you're passionate about.

 How Have You Set Yourself up to Achieve Your Goals?

 Starting early may make things easier, but that doesn't mean you can't attend and graduate from dental school at an older age, either.
-Many people change career paths throughout their lives, and you could be one of them.

 Learn more about the decisions you’ll be facing as graduation nears and your career begins in our Post-Dental School Survival Guide.